Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

 Each complex vector bundle $E \to X$ has associated to it certain cohomology classes

-called {\emph{Chern classes}} (cf. Milnor-Stasheff \cite{MS}, Chapter 14).
+called {\emph{Chern classes}}. (cf. Milnor-Stasheff \cite{MS}, Chapter 14).
 These may be defined using differential geometry or purely topologically.
-Here's a quick definition.
+Here's a quick sketch.
 Suppose $E\to X$ is a complex bundle of dimension $n$.
-We use the fact that the integral cohomology of the space $BU_n$ is a polynomial algebra over the integers with generators $\{c_1, \dots , c_n\}$ with $dim(c_j) = 2j$:
+We use the fact that the integral cohomology of the space $BU_n$ is a polynomial algebra over the integers with chosen generators $\{c_1, \dots , c_n\}$ with $\dim(c_j) = 2j$: